jain-harshit03/Fake-News-Detection-Hindi-English-Using-NLP/README.md

 # Fake News Detection:

-a) Utilize NLP techniques to preprocess and analyze textual data.
+1) Utilize NLP techniques to preprocess and analyze textual data.
-b) Implement a BERT-based model for effective and accurate fake news detection.
+2) Implement a BERT-based model for effective and accurate fake news detection.
-c) Train the model on a labeled dataset containing both fake and real news articles.
+3) Train the model on a labeled dataset containing both fake and real news articles.

  # Sentiment Analysis: